YutongLiu/SQL-Practice-and-Learning/SQL-Learning(MySQL).md

 			o.cust_id = c.cust_id
 		WHERE oi.prod_id = "BNBG01";

+* 36 Find the second highest item price in orderitems.

+		SELECT max(item_price)
+		FROM orderitems
+		WHERE item_price < (SELECT max(item_price)
+					FROM orderitems);

 #### 2. Calculation & Aggregation (when use > 1 tables)
-* 36 Sum of order of each customer?
+* 37 Sum of order of each customer?

 **Solution 1**: sub-query
-We don't use distinct in count this time, because order_num is the primary key in orders
+We don't use distinct in count this time, because order_num is the *primary key* in orders.

 		SELECT c.cust_id,
 			(SELECT COUNT(*)